thinkswan/facebook-comments-for-wordpress/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Bugfix: Pre-activation checks have been converted to warnings (if you receive a `Parse error` when activating, please ensure you're running PHP v5.0.0 or higher on your server)

 = 2.1.1 =
-* Bugfix: Replaced all file_get_contents() instances with cURL calls (since some web servers don't allow file fetching by URL for security reasons)
+* Bugfix: Replaced all `file_get_contents()` instances with cURL calls (since some web servers don't allow file fetching by URL for security reasons)
 * Bugfix: Combined comment counts now work when comments are included manually (as long as the option is checked)
 * The plugin now checks your PHP version (must be v5.0.0 or greater) and ensures you have the cURL extension installed before activating